-The UNESCO-Designated Fundy Biosphere Reserve
+The UNESCO-Designated Fundy Biosphere Region

 The Bay of Fundy and its adjacent landscapes form a unique region in its geological formations, terrestrial and marine ecosystems, and cultural heritage, as well as its variety of rural communities and urban areas.
 It compares with more than 600 unique landscapes in over 100 countries in the world that have been recognized as World UNESCO biosphere sites.

-The Fundy Biosphere Reserve designation by UNESCO provides not only international recognition for the uniqueness of the Bay of Fundy, its culture and history, but also emphasizes the importance of conservation and sustainability in the region.
+The Fundy Biosphere Region designation by UNESCO provides not only international recognition for the uniqueness of the Bay of Fundy, its culture and history, but also emphasizes the importance of conservation and sustainability in the region.

-As a non-profit organization, the Fundy Biosphere Reserve is a community-based initiative comprised of individuals and representatives of various stakeholder groups, organizations and local communities working to promote the sustainable development of the region by enhancing the research and innovation capacity and by creating a forum for various groups to share information, knowledge and best practices.
+As a non-profit organization, the Fundy Biosphere Region is a community-based initiative comprised of individuals and representatives of various stakeholder groups, organizations and local communities working to promote the sustainable development of the region by enhancing the research and innovation capacity and by creating a forum for various groups to share information, knowledge and best practices.

 - Our Communities

-The intent of the Fundy Biosphere Reserve is to provide a forum for dialogue and information, and sharing this information between communities, resource sectors, government agencies and researchers.
+The intent of the Fundy Biosphere Region is to provide a forum for dialogue and information, and sharing this information between communities, resource sectors, government agencies and researchers.
 This cooperative network of partners aims to assist communities in developing a more sustainable way of life based on a common understanding that a healthy economy can only be supported by a healthy environment.

 - An acceptable standard of living in a healthy environment;